Andrettin/Wyrmsun/readme.txt

 - The Saxon Tribe and related factions now use Old Saxon for proper name generation (for units, settlements, provinces and smithies).
 - The Frisian Tribe and related factions now use Old Frisian for proper name generation (for units, settlements, provinces and smithies).
 - The Suebi, Marcomanni, Alamanni, Bavarian Tribes and their related factions now use Old High German for proper name generation (for units, settlements, provinces and smithies).
+- The Angle Tribe now uses Old English for proper name generation (for units, settlements, provinces and smithies).

 * Grand Strategy
 - Fixed issue which caused custom heroes to not be placed in the province properly after the "On the Vanaquisl" event mission.